aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 ### HTTP API

-HTTP APIs enable you to create RESTful APIs with lower latency and lower cost than REST APIs.

-You can use HTTP APIs to send requests to AWS Lambda functions or to any routable HTTP endpoint.
+HTTP APIs enable you to create RESTful APIs that integrate with AWS Lambda functions or to any routable HTTP endpoint.

-For example, you can create an HTTP API that integrates with a Lambda function on the backend.
-When a client calls your API, API Gateway sends the request to the Lambda function and returns the function's response to the client.

 HTTP API supports both `Lambda Proxy Integration` and `HTTP Proxy Integration`.
 See [Working with AWS Lambda Proxy Integrations for HTTP APIs](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-develop-integrations-lambda.html)